inbo/oscibio/content/posts/bird-tracking-cartodb-tutorial.md

 7. **Describe your map** by clicking `Edit metadata...` in the top left.
 8. **Share your map** by clicking `Publish` in the top right.
 The dialog box provides you with a link to the map or the code to embed it in a web page. `CartoDB.js` is for advanced use in apps.
 9. **Copy the link and paste it in a new browser tab** to verify the info windows are working and the bounding box makes sense, i.e. are the interesting part of the data visible?
 Anything you update in your map (including zoom level and bounding box) will affect the public map (reload the page to see the changes).
+10. Researchers often ask if they can export the map[^6].
+That's not the goal of CartoDB (which is creating online, interactive maps), but you can create a screenshot by clicking `Export Image` in the top left.
+Unedited, it's probably not fit for publication in a journal (e.g. the scale and indication of north are missing, which you could add manually), but luckily the default basemaps are already open data (required by some journals).
+You just need to credit [OpenStreetMap](http://www.openstreetmap.org/copyright).

+[^6]: In addition to the data, which you can export from the `Edit` menu in the top right (see also step 8 of the `Data view` section of this tutorial).

 The [final map](https://inbo.cartodb.com/u/lifewatch/viz/7ad8e926-2644-11e5-9890-0e4fddd5de28/public_map):